 Sywert van Lienden has been a jury member for many years past event of the Anne Vondeling Prize, handing out medals of honour at the interface of politics and journalism.
 Medals of honour have already been put in a questionable light this week when Jaap van Dissel received a KNAW award.
 Praise is thus less and less like a tribute and smells more and more like a lobbying tool.
 Jury members are networkers, lobbyists, career tigers.
 Soon accepting an award will be equivalent to surrendering your integrity.

-The administrative Netherlands is having a hard time.
-The tunnel vision of incapable consultants causes unprecedented damage to society, policymakers take control and planning promptly falls into the water, financial mismanagement is boundless: procurement is bypassed, resulting in missing invoices and reckless spending.
-Supervision fails: the country is full of care desks and care institutes, supervisors, care quality guards and budget guards and they all keep their mouths shut – you don't bite the hand that feeds you.
-The average volunteer association is doing better and is better controlled.
+The Netherlands is having a tough time administratively.
+The tunnel vision of incompetent advisors causes unprecedented damage to society, policy makers take control and planning promptly falls into the water, financial mismanagement is limitless: purchasing is bypassed, resulting in missing invoices and reckless expenditure.
+Supervision is failing: the country is full of healthcare counters and healthcare institutes, supervisors, healthcare quality monitors and budget monitors and they all keep their mouths shut - you don't bite the hand that feeds you.
+The average volunteer association does better and is better monitored.

 The coronaphobes are easy prey.
-In their collective fear, they can no longer think sharply, so even skeptics fall back on their underbelly of reputations instead of critically evaluating factual content (if they even possess that ability), 'because we are in a crisis'.
-Side effects, costs, misery – nothing matters because the problem must be solved with discipline and vaccines.
-Everyone keep your mouth shut, you hand in your civil rights and you may temporarily get some of it back when we have injected you, something that may not work optimally and so on, but there is no time for that right now.
-Money is no object.
+In their collective fear they can no longer think clearly, causing even skeptics to fall back on their gut of reputations instead of critically evaluating factual content (if they even have that ability), 'because we are in a crisis'.
+Side effects, costs, misery - nothing matters because the problem must be solved with discipline and vaccines.
+Everyone keep your mouth shut, give up your civil rights and you may temporarily get some of that back if we inject you, something that may not work optimally and so on, but there is no time for that right now.
+Money doesn't matter.

 Seizing an unlikely opportunity, is that exploitation?

-In business, there are traders who thrive on the principle 'we ask what the fool is willing to give for it'.
-In this way, the simpletons cleverly turn a leg.
-In trade, the buyer always pays too much, otherwise there is no trade.
+In business there are traders who benefit from the principle 'we ask what the fool is willing to give for it'.
+In this way, the fools are cleverly defeated.
+In trade the buyer always pays too much, otherwise there would be no trade.
 It is up to the trader to make outrageous profits.
-This applies in small and large ways: shareholders do not want it any other way.
+This applies to both small and large businesses: shareholders would not want it any other way.

 Questions about the face mask deal

 - Was the deal made under false pretenses?
-Well, false, false...
-They also cheat against the population to get things done, that's how it goes, don't you, you sometimes propose something more favorable or worse than you actually expect?
+Well, false, false... they also cheat on the population to get things done, that's how it goes, don't you sometimes present something as better or worse than you actually expect?
 Especially with face masks!
-You got what you deserved.
+Boontje comes for his wages.

-- Where are the contracts stating that no profit would be made – and the corresponding purchase invoices to prove this?
+- Where are the contracts stating that no profit would be made - and the associated purchase notes to demonstrate that?

 - Why was there no payment directly to the suppliers?
 You have a whole ministry at your disposal, don't they have time?
 You're not going to transfer someone 100 million based on an invoice and some smooth talk, are you?